SkillsFundingAgency/das-poc-matching/sfa.poc.matching.configuration/README.md

  * Note: As of 9.4.0, the Table service is not supported by this library.
 The advice is to  remain on the pre-9.4 WindowsAzure.Storage NuGet package.

-Install the Azutre Storage emulator - there's a link on the docs page https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator
+Install the Azure Storage emulator - there's a link on the docs page https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator

 Install the Azure storage explorer from https://azure.microsoft.com/en-us/features/storage-explorer/

-Configuration needs to be added to [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config) **(Details to be added)**
+Configuration needs to be added to [das-employer-config](https://github.com/SkillsFundingAgency/das-employer-config) **(Details to be added for devops ticket)**

 Need the following in the config json:
 ```